scalazone/monix/topics/monix-task-foundations/basicconcurrency.md

 ### Thread

-Thread is a basic unit of CPU utilization.
-CPU can usually run up to 1 thread per CPU core at the same time.
+A _thread_ is a basic unit of CPU utilization.
+A CPU can usually run up to 1 thread per CPU core at the same time.

-JVM's `Thread` is an abstraction over operating system's native threads that is mapped 1:1.
+The Java Virtual Machine (JVM) `Thread` is an abstraction over operating system native threads, and are mapped 1:1;
-Each JVM thread has a corresponding native thread.
-By default, threads take about 1 MB of memory for their private stacks.
+each JVM thread has a corresponding native thread.
+By default, threads require about 1 MB of memory for their private stacks.

-Threads can store some data in CPU's caches and registers, that needs to be cleared and/or restored when a new thread takes over.
+Threads can store some data in CPU caches and registers, and that needs to be cleared when a new thread takes over.
-This process is called a _context switch_ and it is considered quite expensive if high-throughput is a major concern.
+This process is called a _context switch_, and it is considered quite expensive if high-throughput is a major concern.

-### Synchronous Operation
+### Synchronous operation

-All steps of the operation happen in sequence, one after another on the thread it started.
+In a _synchronous_ operation, all steps of the operation happen in sequence, one after another, on the thread it started.

 ![Synchronous Operation](/api/content/courseImages/monix/sync_operation.svg)

-### Asynchronous Operation
+### Asynchronous operation

-The operation was started on one thread, but at some point, it might be rescheduled and continue execution on a different one.
+With an _asynchronous_ operation, the operation starts on one thread, but at some point it might be rescheduled and continue execution on a different thread.
 The asynchronous operation consists of synchronous steps.

-The point at what the synchronous step is about to be rescheduled, is called _asynchronous boundary_.
+The point at which a synchronous step is about to be rescheduled is called an _asynchronous boundary_.

 ![Asynchronous Operation](/api/content/courseImages/monix/async_operation.svg)

 ### Concurrency

-Several computations could be interleaved, e.g., two asynchronous computations taking turns to complete their synchronous steps.
+_Concurrency_ means that several computations can be interleaved, e.g., two asynchronous computations taking turns to complete their synchronous steps.

 ![Concurrent operations](/api/content/courseImages/monix/conc_operation.svg)

 ### Parallelism

-We talk about parallelism when multiple tasks can advance **at the same time**.
+We talk about _parallelism_ when multiple tasks can advance **at the same time**.
-CPUs can typically execute N tasks in parallel where N = number of cores.
+CPUs can typically execute N tasks in parallel, where N = number of cores.

 ![Parallel operations](/api/content/courseImages/monix/par_operation.svg)

-Note that asynchronicity, or concurrency do not imply parallelism.
+Note that asynchronicity and concurrency do not imply parallelism.
 For instance, we can have concurrency without the possibility of parallelism if we use a single thread.
 On the other hand, any parallel operation is concurrent.

 ## Concurrency in Monix

-Parallelism is done with dedicated operators, such as `parMap2`, or `parTraverse`.
+Parallelism is implemented with dedicated operators, such as `parMap2`, or `parTraverse`.
-Keep in mind, that parallelism with these operators is not guaranteed.
+However, keep in mind that parallelism with these operators is not guaranteed.
-A more precise definition is that all "parallel" tasks will be started concurrently.
+A more precise definition is that all "parallel" tasks will be _started concurrently_.
-If there are free threads and CPU cores - they might execute in parallel.
+If there are free threads and CPU cores, they _might_ execute in parallel.
 We will look into task scheduling in a little more detail in the next lesson.

-If any of the concurrent `Task`s fails, the resulting `Task` will fail with the first error, and we will attempt to cancel the rest because we can no longer receive a successful result.
+In regards to handling failures, if any of the concurrent `Task`s fail, the resulting `Task` will fail with the first error, and Monix will attempt to cancel the rest because we can no longer receive a successful result.

 ### parMap

-We could use `parMap3` to call three independent services concurrently:
+We can use `parMap3` to call three independent services concurrently:

 ```scala
 val locationTask: Task[String] = ???